awsdocs/iam-user-guide/doc_source/id_roles_create_policy-examples.md

 }
 ```

 In the preceding IAM user policy example, account B uses a wildcard to grant its user access to all Amazon SQS actions on account A's queue\.
-But, because account B can delegate access only to the extent that account B has been granted access, the account B group that has the second policy can access the queue only between noon and 3:00 p\.m\. on November 30, 2014, and the user can only perform the `SendMessage` and `ReceiveMessage` actions, as defined in account A's Amazon SQS queue policy\.
+However account B can delegate access only to the extent that account B has been granted access\.
+The account B group that has the second policy can access the queue only between noon and 3:00 p\.m\. on November 30, 2014\.
+The user can only perform the `SendMessage` and `ReceiveMessage` actions, as defined in account A's Amazon SQS queue policy\.

 ## Cannot Delegate Access When the Account is Denied Access<a name="example-delegate-xaccount-SQS-denied"></a>

-By default, other AWS accounts and their users cannot access your AWS account resources\.
-But if you use a policy to explicitly deny an AWS account access to your resources, the deny propagates to the users under that account whether or not the users have existing policies granting them access\.
-This means that an AWS account cannot delegate access to another account's resources if the other account has explicitly denied access to the user's parent account\.
+An AWS account cannot delegate access to another account's resources if the other account has explicitly denied access to the user's parent account\.
+The deny propagates to the users under that account whether or not the users have existing policies granting them access\.

 For example, account A writes a bucket policy on account A's S3 bucket that explicitly denies account B access to account A's bucket\.
 But account B writes an IAM user policy that grants a user in account B access to account A's bucket\.
-The explicit deny applied to account A's S3 bucket propagates to the users in account B and overrides the IAM user policy granting access to the user in account B\. \(For detailed information how permissions are evaluated, see [IAM JSON Policy Evaluation Logic](reference_policies_evaluation-logic.md)\.\)
+The explicit deny applied to account A's S3 bucket propagates to the users in account B\.
+It overrides the IAM user policy granting access to the user in account B\. \(For detailed information how permissions are evaluated, see [IAM JSON Policy Evaluation Logic](reference_policies_evaluation-logic.md)\.\)

 Account A's bucket policy might look like the following policy\.
 In this example, account A's S3 bucket is named *mybucket*, and account B's account number is 1111\-2222\-3333\.
 Account A uses Amazon S3 to implement this policy\.